Justify-social/my-project/docs/features-backend/architecture/design.md

 ## Overview

-This document outlines the key architectural design decisions made in the Campaign Wizard application.
+This document outlines the key architectural design decisions made in the Justify.social platform.
 These decisions guide the development process and provide context for future maintenance and enhancements.

 ## Middleware Architecture